Octatum/katartico/content/projects/provay.md

-  The Comité de Promoción Social del Valle del Yaqui A.C. is an association that aims to promote educational, scientific and artistic activities that pretends to raise the quality of life of Sonora’s citizens.
+  The Comité de Promoción Social del Valle del Yaqui A.C. is an association that aims to promote educational, scientific and artistic activities with the objetive of raising the quality of life of Sonora’s citizens.

   A video was developed in order to increase the number of donors and support